islamaydogmus/islamaydogmus/README.md

 ### ✨ Mechatronics Engineering Undergraduate
- 📫 I am a mechatronics engineering undergraduate who has developed himself at data science.
-I've improved myself on data cleaning, web scraping, data processing, data analysis, computer science, machine learning, and databases and still keep improving.
-I tried to prove my abilities on them by utilizing personal sized projects and various certificates from varied sources.
-I've carried myself a little further than university courses intended on SolidWorks CAD, engineering mechanics, and digital electronic circuit design.
+ 📫 I am a mechatronics engineering undergraduate who is aiming to become a control systems engineer.
+I Always believe that strong theoretical background of the subject is what makes all of the advanced projects possible but I also know that practical knowledge is what concludes the project.
+I also believe that hands-on experience is the best method of learning, and because of that; I always try to reinforce what I learned by making mini-scale projects by himself.

- 💬 I'm a curious individual who always learn what intrigues myself the most.
-Data science provides me with beautiful opportunity of satisfying my curiosity in the form of data analysis which lets me discover the information that it hides from us.
-I'm carrying my progress towards data science for that purpose.
+ 💬 I'm a very curious individual who’s always try to grasp the intuition of the phenomena that he’s encountering in my life.

  🔭 I'm trying to learn the building blocks of modern technology and governing laws of the nature in the form of natural sciences.
 I enjoy researching natural sciences such as physics, mathematics, probability, and statistics, as well as information technologies such as computer science, data science, and digital electronics.